HowardFedTec/BlazorSignalR/README.md

+This is a .Net 9 Blazor Interactive Server Side application.

+The reason for this is I have another working application that uses Smartcard authentication.
+The built in Blazor signalR works without a problem except for when adding SignalR.

+Environment:
+Windows 11
+Visual Studio Enterprise v17.14.16
+.Net 9

+Details:

 This project is to demonstrate failure of SignalR when using Kestrel web server and configuring the server to require client certificates (smartcard). builder.Services.Configure<KestrelServerOptions>(options => {